 Copyright notice or statement, suitable for printing or display.

-The copyright year is usually identified within the copyright statement, as this statement is expected to be displayed.
+Tagging Copyright Material The copyright year and copyright holder are usually identified within the copyright statement, as this statement is expected to be displayed.
 The year may also be repeated in the element <copyright-year> and the copyright organization also be repeated in the element <copyright-holder>, for search and discovery purposes.
 Since <copyright-holder> is used as metadata not intended for display, that element does not include the face markup elements.

 Multiple Copyright Statements: The copyright statement is allowed to repeat (within the <permissions> element inside the <article-meta> element), to allow an organization to tag information such as the following: